WELCOME

 Observe resonance → Notice how the dog reacts naturally (shifts posture, moves closer, looks away, paws, sighs).

-Amplify awareness → Human reflects back: “I feel my heart racing, and I notice my dog has leaned in closer.”
+Amplify awareness → Human reflects back.
+Example: "I feel my heart racing, and my dog has leaned in closer, or perhaps moves away.”

 Integration → Human lets go into the dog’s resonance — calming together.
 The “training” is in the mutual regulation, not commands.